Making Meadows on Kootenay Lake

 We are in our second year of making meadows (“meadowscaping”) as part of out Wildflowers for Pollinators (W4P) project.
 All the meadows occur within the electoral districts supported by the Kootenay Lake Local Conservation Fund.

 2019 Project Meadows

-Here are four of the meadows in the process of being solarized (see below for more information on meadow preparation).
+Here are the six meadows in the process of being solarized (see below for more information on meadow preparation).

 Karen’s Meadow, Johnsons Landing